Glaucoma surgery: all you need to know

-Different phases of the development of a glaucoma disease.
+Vision loss in different phases of glaucoma.
 The more the disease progresses, the more the visual field decreases.

-There are laser and non-laser options for glaucoma treatment.
-Trabeculectomy (a non-laser procedure) is an incisional surgery that removes some of the trabecular meshwork in the eye.
-During this process, a tiny piece of tissue from the conjunctive is removed, using surgical devices, leaving a small hole through which the aqueous humor can drain out and be reabsorbed, into the bloodstream.
+The most conventional type of glaucoma surgery is trabeculectomy.
+It is an incisional surgery that removes some of the trabecular meshwork in the eye.
+During this process, a tiny piece of tissue from the conjunctive is removed using surgical devices, leaving a small hole through which the aqueous humor can drain out and be reabsorbed into the bloodstream.

-Trabeculectomy is a surgical procedure for glaucoma treatment that removes some of the trabecular meshwork in the eye.
+Trabeculectomy is a surgical procedure for glaucoma treatment, which involves removing some of the trabecular meshwork in the eye.

-In peripheral iridectomy, a laser is used to make a small hole in the iris to allow the fluid to pass freely within the eye.
+In peripheral iridotomy, a laser is used to make a small hole in the iris to allow the fluid to pass freely within the eye.

 In cyclophotocoagulation, a laser is used to destroy parts of the ciliary body which produces aqueous humor.